ericwooley/github_release_tracker/README.md

 pnpm dev
 ```

-## GraphQL Schema
+## GraphQL Code Generation

-The GraphQL schema in the root directory defines the API contract between the server and client.
-Changes to the schema are automatically applied and code is generated when running in development mode.
+This project uses a centralized GraphQL schema with automatic code generation for both the server and client sides:

+- Schema defined once in `schema.graphql` in the project root
+- Code generation configured in `codegen.ts`
+- Automatically generates TypeScript types and Apollo hooks while in development mode
+- Run manually with `pnpm generate`

+The code generation system:
+1. Creates server-side resolver types at `server/src/resolvers-types.ts`
+2. Creates client-side query hooks at `web/src/api/api-generated.ts`

+For more information:
+- See [server documentation](/server#graphql-code-generation) for server-side type generation and resolver usage
+- See [web documentation](/web#graphql-integration) for client-side hook usage and examples

+## Documentation Structure

+This README provides a high-level overview and quickstart guide for the entire application.
+For detailed information:

+- **[Server Documentation](/server)**: Covers backend architecture, database schema, queue system, and API structure
+- **[Web Documentation](/web)**: Details frontend structure, component usage, and GraphQL client integration

 ## Limitations

 This application is limited by GitHub's API rate limits.
-The GitHub REST API doesn't allow a lot.
-If you really wanted to use this application for real, you
-would need a better strategy.
+The GitHub REST API doesn't allow a lot of requests.
+If you wanted to use this application for real, you would need a better strategy.

-# TODO
+## TODO

 There is a good amount that would be good to do before this went into production, but will never be done because this is a toy application made to explore some new tools.